Little Block Machines

 Little Block Machines were minted through a custom front-end platform called Persistence, an independent project built by Neokry who is one of a number of hugely smart and culturally crucial members of the Mathcastles community.
 Of course the whole project is indebted to Mathcastles and artist 113’s fluid computing art lessons, and their curation of a resilient, loosely-bonded, tightly-aligned community constructed around the catalytic magnet of their groundbreaking Terraforms project.
 Wrote more here about personal revelations of learning p5js in 113’s school of art.

 The minting and transaction of a project is emotionally horrifying, dopamine pump and dump, a necessary hurdle of sharing work in a culture and industry that is fun and fraught, inspiring and overwhelming.
 I tried to calm this by dropping Little Block Machines completely unplanned, at a time of day when only Australians were at their computers.
-Will work on these dynamics more in time for Big Block Machines.
+Just some fun little machines.